teaminmedias-pluswerk/ke_search/Documentation/Filters/Setup.rst

 * You may freely choose a tag name, they're only used for internal purposes.
 But make sure the tag you choose for each filter option is unique!
 * The tag has to be at least four characters long and must not contain a dot.
+* You must not use "syscat" as prefix for your tags names.
+This is reserverd for the automated generation of filter options, see :ref:`systemcategories`.

 You have two possibilities assign tags to pages: